 Summer heat in Arizona can be intense.
 Some heat-related health problems can be headaches and feelings of irritation.
 Blood pressure may rise from too much heat trapped in the body.
 Rashes and skin irritations may occur more and eczema may have more flare ups.

-Traditional Chinese Medicine considers summer as the season to be especially mindful of our hearts.
-Our Heart controls blood vessels and moves the blood in the vessels.
+Summer is the season to be especially mindful of our hearts according to Traditional Chinese Medicine principles.
+Our hearts control blood vessels and moves the blood in the vessels.
 If one’s blood is poor and does not move well, symptoms such as fatigue, poor memory, difficulty sleeping, particularly staying soundly asleep, and restlessness can be the result.

 A few simple things one can to do to help with summer health.